Marty's Bio

 Barry’s appearance on "Murphy Brown," singing their first "real" song ("I Am Your Child "), attracted nation-wide media attention.

-Today, "I Am Your Child " serves as title and theme, of Rob Reiner’s "I Am Your Child Foundation."
-The foundation (introduced with the "I Am Your Child" TV special, hosted by Tom Hanks), is dedicated to increasing awareness, of the critical importance of early childhood development.
+"I Am Your Child " served as title and theme, of Rob Reiner’s "I Am Your Child Foundation."
+The foundation (introduced with the "I Am Your Child" TV special, hosted by Tom Hanks), was dedicated to increasing awareness, of the critical importance of early childhood development.

-"The Barry Manilow Songbook ," a musical revue featuring many of Marty and Barry’s most popular songs, premiered at the Mercury Theater in Chicago.
-Other productions of this very successful review, are currently being planned.
+"The Barry Manilow Songbook," a musical revue featuring many of Marty and Barry’s most popular songs, premiered at the Mercury Theater in Chicago.

-Some of their greatest hits, are included on the chart topping CD "Ultimate Manilow," and on Barry’s CD, "2 Nights Live!," and the recent "Greatest Songs of the 70's."
+Some of their greatest hits, are included on the chart topping CD "Ultimate Manilow," and on Barry’s CD, "2 Nights Live!," and "Greatest Songs of the 70's."

 Their songs are featured on Barry's critically acclaimed Concord CD, "Here at the Mayflower," as well as Diane Schuur's Concord release, "Midnight."